aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 Please look through the folders and files described above to learn more about the output generated by AVD.

-## The Playbooks

-Now that we have defined all of our Ansible variables (AVD inputs), it is time to generate some configs.
-To make things simple, we provide two playbooks.
-One playbook will allow you to build and view EOS CLI intended configurations per device.
-The second playbook has an additional task to deploy the configurations to your switches.
-The playbooks are provided in the tabs below.
-The playbook is straightforward as it imports two AVD roles: eos_designs and eos_cli_config_gen, which do all the heavy lifting.
-The combination of these two roles produces recommended configurations that follow Arista Design Guides.

-=== "build.yml"

-    ``` yaml
-    --8<--
-    examples/l2ls-fabric/build.yml
-    --8<--
-    ```

-=== "deploy.yml"

-    ``` yaml
-    --8<--
-    examples/l2ls-fabric/deploy.yml
-    --8<--
-    ```

 ### Playbook Run

 To build the configurations files, run the playbook called `build.yml`.